Vmjkom/gpt-neox/README.md

 ```
 module --force purge #This must be done before chaning EBU_USER_PREFIX
 export EBU_USER_PREFIX=/projappl/project_462000353/Easybuild #Get access to the correct module
+module load PyTorch/2.2.2-rocm-5.6.1-python-3.10-singularity-20240617
 python prepare_data.py -d ./data
 ```

 To see more examples see [`Datasets`](#datasets)

 ## Launching a job
-You can launch a run simply with ```sbatch lumi_train.sh```.
-Module loading is handled inside the `lumi_train.sh` script.
+You can launch a run simply with ```sbatch train.sh```.
+Module loading is handled inside the `train.sh` script.
-For debugging/testing it might be wiser to first get an salloc and iteratively run `lumi_train.sh` through that.
+For debugging/testing it might be wiser to first get an salloc and iteratively run `train.sh` through that.
 There is an ease of use script for salloc [`interactive.sh`](./interactive.sh) (params) NNODES TIME JOB_NAME.
 For example, to get a 1 node allocation with 1 hour runtime you do this:
 ```
 ./interactive.sh 1 01:00:00 test-neox
 ```
 and then:
 ```
-./lumi_train.sh
+./train.sh
 ```
 Read through the rest of gpt-neox's official README to get a better idea configure your own jobs.
 ### NOTE